 A devoted chamber musician, Ms Tong's performances have taken her to Weill Recital Hall at Carnegie Hall, the Kennedy Center, Merkin Hall, les Invalides in Paris and the Gewandhaus in Leipzig, and led to collaborations with artists such as Pamela Frank, Leon Fleisher, Cho-Liang Lin and members of the Cleveland, Vogler, Brentano and Borromeo Quartets.
 She has served as the first violinist of the Vinca and Larchmere String Quartets, and recently held the post of Artist-in-Residence at the University of Evansville and concertmaster of the Evansville Philharmonic Orchestra in Indiana.
 Her debut album of chamber works by Stephan Krehl with the Larchmere Quartet and clarinetist Wonkak Kim was released in 2016 by Naxos Records to critical acclaim.

 Dedicated to finding innovative ways to make the classical music art form relevant and understood by current society, Ms Tong is also a passionate advocate for music education and humanizing the concert experience.
 She has been an Artist-in-Residence for the Perlman Music Program in Florida, the Gorgeous Sounds Program in Oregon and a two time recipient of the ProQuartet Odyssee Residency Grant in France.
 She has also served as a Co-Artistic Director for several chamber music workshops including Chamber Music of the Rockies in Colorado, University of Florida’s ChamberFest, and the Harlaxton Music Festival in England.
-She is the co-founder of the chamber music residency organization Music Beyond the Chamber, and currently serves as the Chamber Music Director for the Composers Conference at Brandeis University in Massachusetts, as well as the Assistant Professor of Violin at the State University of New York Fredonia, and the newly appointed Artistic Advisor to Avaloch Farm Music Institute (www.avalochfarmmusic.org)
+She is the co-founder of the chamber music residency organization Music Beyond the Chamber (www.musicbeyondthechamber.org), and currently serves as the Chamber Music Director for the Composers Conference (www.composersconference.org), the Assistant Professor of Violin at the State University of New York Fredonia, and the newly appointed Artistic Advisor to Avaloch Farm Music Institute (www.avalochfarmmusic.org)

 A pupil of Pamela Frank, Jessica has also studied with Kathleen Winkler, Donald Weilerstein, and Zhang yun Zhang, and has been mentored as a chamber musician by members of the Alban Berg, Vogler, Artemis and Brentano Quartets.